Ritual Items

 $685.00

-H: 7.375″ W: 4.375″ D: 3.75″ | FREE SHIPPING!
+H: 7.375″ W: 4.375″ D: 3.75″ | FREE SHIPPING WITHIN CONTINENTAL U.S.!

-Often ancestral figures were portrayed sitting in horseshoe chairs to reflect the high status of the figure they were portraying.
-As many earthenware mingqi, this well-modeled chair has a liberally applied thick green glaze resulting in expected drips around the stretchers.
-The seat is decorated with a yellow glaze imitating caning and the decorative carved design on the splat also has a yellow glaze and a carved decorative “clocklike” circular design.
-The bottom of the seat and legs are not glazed, as is usual.
-It is in very good condition with expected minor chips and minor glaze pitting and deterioration consistent with its age and long burial.
-It pairs perfectly with item 3330 and together would add to a fine collection of Chinese ceramics.
+Often ancestral figures were portrayed sitting in horseshoe chairs to reflect their high status.
+As many earthenware mingqi, this well-modeled chair has a liberally applied green glaze resulting in expected drips around the stretchers.
+The seat is decorated with a yellow glaze imitating caning and the decorative carved design on the splat also has a green glaze and a carved decorative “clocklike” circular design.
+The bottom of the seat and legs are not usually glazed.
+In very good condition with expected minor chips and minor glaze deterioration consistent with its age and long burial, it pairs perfectly with item 3330 and together would add to a fine collection of Chinese ceramics or brighten up a small space.

-• Antique Ming Earthenware Horseshoe Chair, China (3330BOK)
+• Antique Ming Earthenware Horseshoe Chair, China (3330BOK) $685

 $685.00

-H: 7.375″ W: 4.375″ D: 3.75″ | FREE SHIPPING
+H: 7.375″ W: 4.375″ D: 3.75″ | FREE SHIPPING WITHIN CONTINENTAL U.S.!

-This charming miniature Ming dynasty ceramic horseshoe pottery chair is an accurate model of an impressive Ming chair that would have been made of a beautifully grained hardwood and constructed with a continuous horseshoe shaped top rail and a caned seat.
+This charming miniature Ming dynasty ceramic horseshoe pottery chair is an accurate model of an impressive beautifully grained hardwood Ming chair with a continuous horseshoe shaped top rail and a caned seat.
 The curved splat of a wood chair might have either carved or pierced motifs or medallions and straight or curved stretchers joining the legs in pairs at the same height on each side.
-Often ancestral carved figures were portrayed sitting in horseshoe chairs to reflect the high status of the figure they were portraying.
-This ceramic mingqi has a thick green glaze throughout which was liberally applied normal usual drips around the stretchers.
-The seat is decorated with a yellow glaze in imitation of caning as is the decorative carved design on the splat, but the bottoms of both the seat and legs are unglazed.
-The rail ends splay to the right and left for hand comfort and decorative effect are traditionally found in Ming Dynasty hardwood horseshoe-shaped chairs.
-It is in very good condition with minor chips and paint losses and fading due to its being buried underground in a tomb for centuries.
-It would be a fine addition to a collection of antique ceramics.
+Often ancestral carved figures were portrayed sitting in horseshoe chairs and reflect the high status of the figure they were portraying.
+This ceramic mingqi (burial item) has a thick green glaze throughout which was liberally applied normal usual drips around the stretchers.
+The seat is decorated with a yellow glaze in imitation of caning as is the decorative carved design on the splat, but the bottoms of the seat and legs are unglazed.
+The rail ends splay to the right and left for hand comfort and decorative effect are traditionally found in Ming Dynasty hardwood chairs.
+In very good condition with minor chips and paint losses, it was buried underground in a tomb for centuries.
+This would be a fine addition to a collection of antique ceramics or simply a beautiful decorative piece to brighten a small space.

 • Antique Nuo Opera Female Mask, China (19220WRK) $395